satwikkansal/ibm_iot_example/blog/draft.md

 - Configure the appearance of the card, by entering size, color, and title for the card, and then click **Submit** to add the card to the board.

-I played around with different kinds visualizations to create the following board,
+I played around with different kinds visualizations (Gauge, Line chart, Semaphores, etc.) to create the following board.
+A quick glance at the board gives the Bird's eye view of the system.

 ![image-20200305172237024](images/image-20200305172237024.png)

-### Sending commands
+### 10. Sending commands and information to the devices

 The infrastructure that we've set up so far transmits the data only in one direction (from device to gateway to the cloud).
 But what if we want to send the data in another direction?
 What if we want to send instructions to the device to act in a certain way?
 This can be done through commands.
 Commands are nothing but MQTT messages that are sent from the cloud/application layer back to the lower layers.

-The wiotp-sdk provides an abstraction for application clients with functionalities to send commands to the devices or gateways.
+The wiotp-sdk provides an abstraction for application clients (the application layer in our three-tier architecture) with functionalities to send commands to the devices or gateways.
 The following code snippet walks through one such use-case implementation,

 ```python
 # File application.py